 And then there’s Winston…

-On a recent morning our youngest dog Winston sat anxiously next to his breakfast bowl waiting for permission to eat.
-Winston is a canine vacuum when it comes to kibble.
+One morning our youngest dog Winston sat anxiously next to his breakfast bowl waiting for permission to eat.
+Winston is a canine vacuum of kibble.
 Patience is a virtue, particularly with dogs that bolt their food.
 Now two, Winston has been with us since he was a four-month old pound puppy.
-He’s smart and he’s attached, but with a curious personality.
+He’s smart and attached, but with a curious personality.
 Winston has the bravado of a junkyard dog with an ego of glass.

 Winston inhaled his food as I settled into my office chair preparing to meet with the Lord.
 After licking his dish Winston calmly walked over to my taupe microfiber recliner, lifted his leg, and then piddled all over the side of it.

 “Have you lost your mind?”